SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 * Transcription => converting DNA to mRNA
 	* Done by RNA Polymerase Enzyme
 	* Rip apart hydrogen bonds
-	* Read one side of the double helix, recognizing each nucleotide
+	* Read one side ("template strand") of the double helix, recognizing each nucleotide
 	* Pluck the correct corresponding nucleotide out of the nucleus
 		* G->C
 		* C->G